-Please review our Current Report on Form 8-K filed on August 1, 2023 for a discussion of the valuation methodology used and important limitations and qualifications of the calculation of UCA.
-See "Risk Factors-Certain tenant rights under our Ground Leases may limit the value and the UCA we are able to realize upon lease expiration, sale of our land and Ground Leases or other events" included in Exhibit 99.3 to our Current Report on Form 8-K filed with the SEC on Applicat Ago and situations of the leases that may limit our ability to realize value from the UCA.
+Please review our Current Report on Form 8-K filed on October 31, 2023 for a discussion of the valuation methodology used and important limitations and qualifications of the calculation of UCA.
+See "Risk Factors-Certain tenant rights under our Ground Leases may limit the value and the UCA we are able to realize upon lease expiration, sale of our land and Ground Leases or other events" included in Exhibit 99.3 to our Current Report on Form 8-K filed with the SEC on April 4, 2023 for a discussion of certain tenant rights and other terms of the leases that may limit our ability to realize value from the UCA.